OBDS-Training/Help/content/en/docs/linux/files-and-directories/permissions/index.md

 - `r` for read, `w` for `write`, `x` for execute
 - `,` for separating multiple sets of changes

-For instance, the following command illustrates how the `chmod` command can be used to simultaneously:
+For instance, the example below illustrates how the `chmod` command can be used to simultaneously:

 - remove write permission for the user who owns the file (i.e., `u-w`)